d12frosted/elpa-mirror/gnu/llm-readme.txt

 ───────────────────────────────

   Conversations can take place by repeatedly calling `llm-chat' and its variants.
-For a conversation, the entire prompt must be a variable, because the `llm-chat-prompt-interactions' slot will be getting changed by the chat functions to store the conversation.
-For some providers, this will store the history directly in `llm-chat-prompt-interactions', but for others (such as ollama), the conversation history is opaque.
-For that reason, the correct way to handle a conversation is to repeatedly call `llm-chat' or variants, and after each time, add the new user text with `llm-chat-prompt-append-response'.
+The prompt should be constructed with `llm-make-chat-prompt'.
+For a conversation, the entire prompt must be kept as a variable, because the `llm-chat-prompt-interactions' slot will be getting changed by the chat functions to store the conversation.
+For some providers, this will store the history directly in `llm-chat-prompt-interactions', but other LLMs have an opaque conversation history.
+For that reason, the correct way to handle a conversation is to repeatedly call `llm-chat' or variants with the same prompt structure, kept in a variable, and after each time, add the new user text with `llm-chat-prompt-append-response'.
   The following is an example:

   ┌────
   │ (defvar-local llm-chat-streaming-prompt nil)